Let Your Yeah Be Yeah

-"Let Your Yeah Be Yeah" is a song written by Jamaican singer Jimmy Cliff.
-It was first recorded by vocal trio The Pioneers, whose version, co-produced by Cliff, reached no. 5 on the UK singles chart in 1971.
+"Let Your Yeah Be Yeah" is a reggae song written by Jamaican singer Jimmy Cliff.
+It was first recorded by the vocal trio the Pioneers, whose version, co-produced by Cliff, reached No. 5 on the UK Singles Chart in 1971.

 Background

-The lyrics are based on Matthew 5:37 "But let your communication be, Yea, yea; Nay, nay: for whatsoever is more than these cometh of evil."
+The lyrics are based on Matthew 5:37; "But let your communication be, Yea, yea; Nay, nay: for whatsoever is more than these cometh of evil."